Tony Anselmo: Career

 Anselmo's career as an animator began in 1980, at age 20.
 In subsequent years, Anselmo contributed to the animation of 20 Disney animated features, including The Black Cauldron, The Little Mermaid, Beauty and the Beast, The Lion King, Tarzan and The Emperor's New Groove.
 Anselmo was trained and mentored by the original voice of Donald, Clarence Nash, who died in 1985 and Anselmo inherited the role of Donald Duck just as Nash had wished.
 He first voiced Donald on a 1986 D-TV Valentine special on The Disney Channel.

 Walt Disney insisted on character consistency and integrity.
-As long as Clarence Nash was alive no one other than Clarence was permitted to provide Donald's voice.
-Continuing in that tradition, in 1988 Roy E. Disney created the department of Disney Character Voices to insure the continuation of character integrity, consistency, and quality in recording methods.
+As long as Clarence Nash was alive no one other than Nash was permitted to provide Donald's voice.
+Continuing in that tradition, in 1988, Michael Eisner and Roy E. Disney created the department of Disney Character Voices to ensure the continuation of character integrity, consistency, and quality in recording methods.

-During an interview, Tony Anselmo revealed that “Most people believe that Donald’s voice is done squeezing air through the cheek, that is not true.
+During an interview, Anselmo stated that "Most people believe that Donald's voice is done squeezing air through the cheek, that is not true.
 I can't reveal how it's actually done, but it is definitely not done by squeezing air through the cheek.
-The Hanna-Barbera character ‘Yakky Doodle’ is done that way.
+The Hanna-Barbera character 'Yakky Doodle' is done that way.
 Donald Duck is not."

-“Anselmo is the only person to both animate, and voice Donald Duck in “Mickey Donald Goofy: The Three Musketeers”, "Funny You Don’t Look 200”, “The Prince and the Pauper”, and the “60th Annual Academy Awards” in 1988.”
+Anselmo is the only person to both animate, and voice Donald Duck in Mickey Donald Goofy: The Three Musketeers, Funny You Don't Look 200, and The Prince and the Pauper.

-He has voiced the nephews on the TV special Down and Out With Donald Duck, and the shows Mickey Mouse Works and Disney's House of Mouse (while Taylor voiced the nephews in DuckTales, Mickey's Once and Twice Upon a Christmas, Mickey's Speedway USA and the remastered DuckTales video game in 2013.)
+He has voiced the nephews on the TV special Down and Out With Donald Duck (in which he also voiced Daisy Duck) and the shows Mickey Mouse Works and House of Mouse (while Russi Taylor (the voice of Minnie Mouse) voiced the nephews in DuckTales, Mickey's Once and Twice Upon a Christmas, Mickey's Speedway USA and the remastered DuckTales video game in 2013).
 He also lent his voice to minor characters in The Great Mouse Detective, Mickey's Around the World in 80 Days and Phineas and Ferb.

 Anselmo has also worked as a voice actor for the Kingdom Hearts series, which features Donald Duck as one of three main characters.
 He also provided the voice of Donald in the video game Kinect Disneyland Adventures in 2011.